meropenem (Intravenous route)Pronunciation

 Meropenem may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop using meropenem.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

-meropenem may cause seizures, headaches, numbness or tingling sensation.
+meropenem may cause seizures, confusion, headaches, numbness or tingling sensation.
 Avoid driving, using machines, or doing anything else that could be dangerous until you know how meropenem affects you.

 Do not take other medicines unless thy have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.